 - Results: In the first year of partnership, the telecom company exceeded its growth target by 11% and grew its networked services business by 17%.
 Along with the accelerated growth of the business, the company boosted its sales by 30% with improved account planning.

 - Challenge: After Mercedes-Benz USA launched a redesigned website, they realized that its build-your-own vehicle tool was not as easy to use as web developers had thought of.

-- Solution: They used iPerceptions’ survey technology that enables customers to provide real-time feedback to Mercedes.
-The company used iPerception to identify how site visitors were using the tool and what they thought of it.
+- Solution: They used survey technology that enables customers to provide real-time feedback to Mercedes3.
+The company identified how site visitors were using the tool and what they thought of it.

 - Results: With that knowledge, Mercedes optimized their website and made it more user-friendly.
 In the end, the enhanced customer experience improved ROI.

 You can check out our data-driven list of sales intelligence software vendors.